makurimi/Flappy-Kuruma/README.md

 ![Screenshot_958](https://user-images.githubusercontent.com/81723082/114876628-b48dbb80-9e28-11eb-9a67-105588af0b21.png)
 Gameover

-This is a modification version of CLumsy Bird
+This is a modification version of Ellisonleao CLumsy Bird

-Special Thanks to Ellisonleao for the source code

-you can check it out on https://github.com/ellisonleao/clumsy-bird
+Special Thanks to Ellisonleao for the source code and you can check it out on https://github.com/ellisonleao/clumsy-bird